Tracking aid and other international development finance in near real time

 This interactive data tool uses near real-time data from IATI, letting you track commitments and disbursements of aid and other global development finance.

 For the latest updates and analysis, subscribe to our mailing list on financing for sustainable development and crisis response.Subscribe now

 This interactive data tool uses near real-time data, letting you track commitments and disbursements of aid and other global development finance.

 Use the three charts to view commitments and disbursements of aid and other global development finance published by different bilateral and multilateral donors and international financial institutions.
 Our tracker gives a real-time picture of trends in:

 The tracker uses data sourced from the International Aid Transparency Initiative (IATI).
 Near real-time data from IATI is not curated and therefore subject to change as donors publish new information.
 This could result in changes to aspects of historical transactions as well as the movement of transactions from one month to another.

 See our methodology section for more detail.

 The data in this tool is updated monthly.
-Currently the data shown covers January 2018–February 2022
+Currently, the data shown covers January 2018–April 2023.

 Which aid flows are making up the majority of donor commitments and disbursements, by volume and proportion?